mattiaspaul/neuralObfuscation/README.md

 If you have any questions feel free to email me at firstname.heinrich@uni-luebeck.de
-ToDo: provide code for siamese re-identification network plus evaluation.
+ToDo: provide code for pre-processing RANZR-CLiP data.